ricsanfre/pi-cluster/docs/_docs/logging.md

 {{site.data.alerts.note}}

+Forwarder/Aggregator architecture will be deployed in the cluster.

 For additional details about all common architecture patterns that can be implemented with Fluentbit and Fluentd see ["Common Architecture Patterns with Fluentd and Fluent Bit"](https://fluentbit.io/blog/2020/12/03/common-architecture-patterns-with-fluentd-and-fluent-bit/).

 {{site.data.alerts.end}}